Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 \begin{rem} A non-special line $\ell$ is contained in the smooth locus of $X$ (see \cite[Rem.~3.5 i)]{cml}). \end{rem}

 The main point from our perspective is the following:

-\begin{pro}[{\cite[Pro.~3.6, Lem.~3.9, Clm.~1 p.39]{cml}}] Suppose that $X$ is a polystable cubic threefold with isolated singularities.
+\begin{pro}[{\cite[Pro.~3.6, Lem.~3.9, Clm.~1 p.39]{cml}}] Suppose that $X$ is a cubic threefold with allowable singularities.
 Then the Fano variety $F(X)$ of lines on $X$ is a (possibly reducible) surface, and the non-special lines form a (Zariski) open subset $F^{ns}(X)\subseteq F(X)$.

-Moreover, if $\ell$ is a non-special line on $X$, and $D$ is the discriminant curve obtained from the projection $f:X_\ell \to \mathbb P^2$, then \begin{enumerate} \item There exists a natural $1$-to-$1$ correspondence between the singularities of $D$ and those of $X$, including the analytic type.
+Moreover, if $\ell$ is a non-special line on $X$, and $D$ is the discriminant curve obtained from the projection $f:X_\ell \to \mathbb P^2$, then \begin{enumerate} \item There exists a natural $1$-to-$1$ correspondence between the singularities of $D$ and those of $X$, preserving the type of the $AD$-singularity.
+More precisely, if $c$ is a local (analytic) equation for a singularity of $D$, then $c+x_3^2+x_4^2$ is a local equation for the corresponding singularity of $X$.